 The Academy of Economic Studies of Moldova was established in 1991.

-In October 30, 1992, Moldova ratified the Treaty on Conventional Armed Forces in Europe, establishing limits on conventional military equipment and providing for the destruction of weapons exceeding those limits.
+On October 30, 1992, Moldova ratified the Treaty on Conventional Armed Forces in Europe, which establishes limits on conventional military equipment and provides for the destruction of weapons exceeding those limits.

 In 1992, Moldova became a member state of the United Nations, the Organization for Security and Co-operation in Europe (OSCE), the North Atlantic Cooperation Council, the World Bank, the International Monetary Fund and the European Bank for Reconstruction and Development.